ArmsTina/meta_front_capstone/README.md

 ---

 ## Future Improvements
+For now, in this project, traditional client-side JavaScript is minimal as React (a JavaScript library) handles most of the dynamic aspects of the website.
+This approach allows for a more organized and modular development process, focusing on components rather than separate JavaScript files for interactivity.

 - Add a contact form for customer inquiries.
 - Implement user authentication for reservations and online orders.